cmur13/Database-Data-Analysis-Projects/BigDataAnalytics/README.md

 **Tools Used:**
 - Python (Pandas)
 - Jupyter Notebook / Google Colab

+### 📊 Matplotlib / Seaborn Visualization
+**Description:**
+This open-ended assignment focuses on building custom visualizations to explore and communicate insights from two datasets: `elections.csv` and the SSA `baby_names` dataset.
+Students were asked to create three visualizations for each dataset using either `Matplotlib` or `Seaborn`.

+**Tools Used:**
+- Python (`matplotlib`, `seaborn`)
+- Jupyter Notebook / Google Colab